HammadFarooq/GPADRlex/README.md

 # GPADRlex: Grouped Phrasal Adverse Drug Reaction lexicon

-This repository contains supporting data and code used in our paper titled **"GPADRlex: Grouped Phrasal Adverse Drug Reaction lexicon"** that is submitted at **"2019 IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC 2019) "**.
+This repository contains supporting data and code used in our paper titled **"GPADRlex: Grouped Phrasal Adverse Drug Reaction lexicon"** that is published at **"2019 IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC 2019) "**.

 ## Files/Folders details